binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 <script type="text/javascript" async src="https://tenor.com/embed.js"></script>
 </div>

-…be sure to check that services using it work as intended.
+…be sure to check that services using them work as intended.

 Then, an account may have a usable, valid password.
 This is the usual condition for user accounts.
 The _password field_ will store the hashed password.
-The exact representation of the hash depends on the hashing method and more can be read in [crypt(5)][crypt]. `/etc/shadow` contains, for example:
+The exact representation of the hash depends on the hashing method. `/etc/shadow` contains, for example:

     test:$1$ixE/9ivM$.BgDclGsEvrE/Uqd8TS9C1:18518::::::